input-output-hk/partner-chains/docs/intro.md

 #### registration wizards
 The wizard splits the SPO registration process into three separate steps, each performed as a separate command to allow operations requiring use of cold keys to be performed on a separate machine.
 These steps are:
-- `register1`: Selects the UTXO to be used for registration and creates the command for the next step
+- `register1`: Selects the UTxO to be used for registration and creates the command for the next step
 - `register2`: Creates and signs the register message.
 This command needs access to a cold key.
 - `register3`: Submits the registration transaction using signed message obtained from previous step.

 ##### register1

 The `register1` wizard is the first out of three steps in registering a node as committee candidate.
-The wizard will prompt users to select a UTXO which is going to be consumed in the registration process that follows.
+The wizard will prompt users to select a UTxO which is going to be consumed in the registration process that follows.

-After selecting a UTXO the wizard will print a `register2` wizard command for generating signatures.
+After selecting a UTxO the wizard will print a `register2` wizard command for generating signatures.
 This command should be executed on an offline machine to ensure that the Cardano `cold.skey` (which will be required) is not exposed to the internet.